Financial-Times/origami/README.md

 All `o-table` instances support filtering on a single column.
 Filters may be applied declaratively in HTML or by calling the `o-table` JavaScript method `filter`.

 The style of form elements used to filter a table are not determined by `o-table`.
-However we recommend using [o-form](https://registry.origami.ft.com/components/o-forms) to style form elements used to filter an `o-table`, such as `input` or `select` elements.
-See the [o-table filter demos](https://registry.origami.ft.com/components/o-table#demo-filter) in the component registry for a demo using `o-form` styles.
+However we recommend using [o-forms](https://registry.origami.ft.com/components/o-forms) to style form elements used to filter an `o-table`, such as `input` or `select` elements.
+See the [o-table filter demos](https://registry.origami.ft.com/components/o-table#demo-filter) in the component registry for a demo using `o-forms` styles.

 #### Filter (declarative)